13 Best Window Cleaning Tools for Window Washing Professionals

 2. Scrapers and blades

-You’ll need a scraper to remove thick substances like grime, paint, or dried bird droppings.
+You’ll need a glass scraper particularly for exterior window cleaning to remove thick substances like grime, paint, or dried bird droppings.
 The sharp, flat blade on a scraper helps you clean without damaging a customer’s window.

 Keep a pack of extra blades as replacements.
 Regular usage can dull the sharpness of a blade, and you need your blades sharp to scrape windows efficiently and safely.